modolabs/Kurogo-Mobile-Web/doc/mw/modulenew.rst

 Some notes on this listing:

 * The *DEFAULT_PARSER_CLASS* property sets which parser will be used (it can be overridden by setting the *PARSER_CLASS* key when using the factory method.
+See :doc:`dataretriever` for more information.
 * The *tweets* method sets the base URL and adds filters.
-Filters work as parameters that are added to the url's query string.
+Filters work as parameters that are added to the URL's query string.
 The *getData* method is called which will retrieve that data (using the cache if necessary) and run the data through the parser (a JSON parser in this case).
 * Note that to keep this entry short, we are not utilizing any error control.
-This should not be considered a robust solution
+This should not be considered a robust solution.

 Now that we have a retriever, we can utilize it in our module.
 Here is an updated *TwitterWebModule.php*